TobiasAlexanderWulff/tobrojekt.dev/README.md

 - Content is managed via Astro Content Collections in `src/content/`.
 See schemas in `src/content/config.ts`.
 - Optional external metadata: You can add `external.github` to a project entry to fetch the latest commit date at build time.
 Set `GITHUB_TOKEN` to raise rate limits; builds gracefully fall back if the API is unavailable.
  - Favicons: The UI attempts `https://{host}/favicon.ico` with a fallback to DuckDuckGo's icon service.
 For hosts that don't expose a fetchable favicon, you can override per link by adding `icon: "/icons/<name>.svg"` (or any URL) in the project's `links` array.
 Place local icons under `public/icons/`.
+ - Playable demos: Provide a `links` entry with `rel: "demo"` and an `https://` URL to render the project inline via `<iframe>` on its detail page.
+The demo link still appears in the external links list for direct access.

 ## Content Model
 See tech‑neutral fields and invariants in `AGENTS.md` (Projects, Tags/Categories, Site Metadata).
 Astro content schemas live in `src/content/config.ts`.